lwhiteley/AngularLogExtender/README.md

 }]);
 ```
 ###Use Case 5: Color your log outputs
-Coloring your log outputs is possible with AngularLogExtender.
-Just pass a css style as the third parameter
-of the `getInstance()` method.
+Override the color of all log methods of a specific log instance is possible with AngularLogExtender.
+Just pass a css style as the third parameter of the `getInstance()` method.
 Currently, only logs with one parameter of type string will be parsed with the specified styles.
-Supported browsers are `Google Chrome` and `Mozilla Firefox`.
 The following example shows you how.
 #####Eg.
 ```javascript